 Georgia cannot get electricity cheaper than from its own hydro generation.
-Being net importer of electricity means higher prices for electricity, dependency on other countries and the uncertainties in those countries.
-Those are only a few reasons why should we care about being net exporter of electricity.
+Being a net importer of electricity means higher prices for electricity, dependency on other countries, and uncertainties in those countries.
+Those are only a few reasons why should we care about being net exporters of electricity.

 What should Georgia do to become a net electricity exporter again?

 Invest in new generation capacities and not only in hydropower plants.
 Being dependent on rainy seasons is not an ideal situation.
 Why not wind energy?
 Additionally, electricity should be consumed more efficiently.
 Households, governments, and private organizations have a huge potential to save electricity.